tomky/tomky.github.io/4-recruit.md

 I'm seeking passionate researchers/students who would like to tackle the challenges in wireless network and social networks.
 Specifically, I'm interested in the following directions:

-* Emerging techniques in 5G communications
+* Wireless Communications / Networks
-* Influence, competition, and collaboration in social networks
+* Quantum Networks
-* Data science involving human factor (incentive, pricing, privacy, etc.)
+* Artificial Intellignece involving Networking Factors

 # Research Assistant 研究助理